 In January 2021, the Louisville Institute granted continuing research funds for the LPR project.
 Over the next two years participants in the study will be interviewed around the time they have been graduated from seminary for 10 years.
 This is a significant point in their developmental journeys and also will be an opportunity to collect stories of how ministers in many settings navigated the twin pandemics Of COVID-19 and systematic racism both of which changed and redefined the landscape of ministry And life in 2020-21.

 LPI Co-Director Eileen Campbell-Reed is visiting associate professor Pastoral Theology edited at Union Theological Seminary in the city of New York.
 She makes her home in Nashville Tennessee.
-She also coaches academic writers and teaches in the women’s leadership initiative MDiv program at Central seminary.
-She is founder and host of Three Minute Ministry Mentor.
-She is author of the State of Clergy women (2018) and Anatomy of a Schism (2016).
+She also coaches academic writers and is founder and host of Three Minute Ministry Mentor.
+She is author of Anatomy of a Schism (2016), the State of Clergywomen in the U.S. (2018) and and the #PandemicPastoring Report (2022).

 LPI Co-Director Christian Scharen is currently pastor of Saint Lydia’s Dinner Church in Brooklyn New York.
-He’s author of XX books including Fieldwork and Theology and the forthcoming XXX.
-He teaches at United Seminary the Twin Cities and…[what do you want, CS]
+He’s author of many books including Fieldwork in Theology and the newest, Someone Has to Care (2022).
+He teaches occasionally at United Seminary of the Twin Cities.

 LPI associate director Catrina Ciccone is the Contextual Learning Coordinator for the MDivX Project.
 She is contributing to the new MDivX program accelerated program for ministers.
 Catrina’s doctoral dissertation is a study of three congregations…